thaliaarchi/tty37-docs/tty37.md

 technician. \[table I note c]\[figure 1 note 1] The user should be able to completely disable it, perhaps by moving the repeat mode pressure adjustment to an extreme position. \[3.2.1]

+## Definitions

+- Space and mark are the signals corresponding to 0 and 1 bits, respectively.
+  Producing such a signal is spacing or marking.
+  \[Type figure 15 (p15)]\[Catalog p26]

 ## References